Feeling Good Audiobook By David D. Burns cover art

 Buy for $29.69

-The good news is that anxiety, guilt, pessimism, procrastination, low self-esteem, and other 'black holes' of depression can be cured without drugs.
-In Feeling Good, eminent psychiatrist David D. Burns, M.D. outlines the remarkable, scientifically proven techniques that will immediately lift your spirits and help you develop a positive outlook on life.
+The good news is that anxiety, guilt, pessimism, procrastination, low self-esteem, and other "black holes" of depression can be alleviated.
+In Feeling Good, eminent psychiatrist, David D. Burns, M.D., outlines the remarkable, scientifically proven techniques that will immediately lift your spirits and help you develop a positive outlook on life, enabling you to:

-- Nip negative feelings in the bud.
+• Nip negative feelings in the bud

-- Deal with guilt.
+• Deal with guilt

-- Handle hostility and criticism.
+• Handle hostility and criticism

-- Overcome addiction to love and approval.
+• Overcome addiction to love and approval

 Accolades & Awards